FarzanAkhtar1/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_2/Lesson_2_Deploy_To_Real_Testnet.md

 ```
 Finally, add `.env` to your `.gitignore` file so Git ignores it and your secrets don't leave your machine!
 If you're confused by any of this, just watch a YouTube video on it, it's easy stuff!

 Next, grab your API URL from the QuickNode dashboard and paste that in.
-Then, you'll need your **private** Goerli key (not your public address!) which you can grab from metamask and paste that in there as well.
+Then, you'll need your **private** Sepolia key (not your public address!) which you can grab from metamask and paste that in there as well.

 **Note: Accessing your private key can be done by opening MetaMask, change the network to "Goerli Test Network" and then click the three dots and select "Account Details" > "Export Private Key"**